-As a New Englander, it’s been an interesting past few years, as Massachusetts became the latest state to rev up its gaming options.
-Starting with a slot parlor at Plainridge Park, two more casinos have come online since: MGM Springfield, which is part of the Mlife Rewards program, and the Encore Boston Harbor, which is linked to the Wynn/Encore properties in Las Vegas.
+A few years ago, Massachusetts was among the latest states to rev up its gaming options.
+Starting with a slot parlor at Plainridge Park, two more casinos have come online since: MGM Springfield, which is part of the MGM Rewards program, and the Encore Boston Harbor, which is linked to the Wynn/Encore properties in Las Vegas.

-MGM Springfield opened first, and is about as close to me as Foxwoods is, so I’ve paid a number of visits to the property since it’s opening nearly 18 months ago.
+MGM Springfield opened first, and is about as close to me as Foxwoods is, so I’ve paid a number of visits to the property since it’s opening.
 In today’s article, I’ll share my thoughts about the property.

 Slot/Video Poker Game Selection